omondi96/omondi96/README.md

 # Contact me

-...if you want to collaborate 😇 🤝 😇
+if you want to collaborate 😇 🤝 😇

 E-Mail:
 - 📧 omondisattmann@gmail.com